What is a TV antenna preamplifier?

 If the antenna system consists of one coax cable leading to one TV or if a 2 way signal splitter is in use the LNA 200 preamplifier > is the best choice to enhance the performance of the antenna system.

-If the antenna system consists of a 4 way signal splitter or larger up to 8 output ports in addition to the LNA 200 preamplifier install the LNA 100 distribution amplifier > in line just before the signal splitter on the antenna side of the splitter.
+If the antenna system consists of a signal splitter larger than a 4 way signal splitter in addition to the LNA 200 preamplifier install the LNA 100 distribution amplifier > in line just before the signal splitter on the antenna side of the splitter.

 The proper order of things for best performance.